AlamoEngine-Tools/eaw.modinfo/README.md

 The `dependencyList` holds an ordered sequence of [`"modreference"` types](#the-modreference-type) that this mod relies on.

 The list is either absent from the `modinfo.json` or contains at least one item.
+The list is not nullable.

 The dependency list is strictly left-right ordered, where the first entry resembles the closest ancestor and the *n*'th entry the least close ancestor.